jayanthkomarraju/SMA-Model-S-P-500/README.md

-# SMA-Model-S-P-500
+# SMA Model S&P 500

-This is an implementation of a simple moving average model of the S&amp;P 500 index.
-2 Models are generated that consistently beat buy and hold.
+This is an implementation of a simple moving average model of the S&P 500 index.
+The two Models that are generated that consistently beat buy and hold.